Sino-Japanese Studies

 At first, it was envisioned as a Newsletter and bore that word in its title, but it soon became apparent that this was no merely ephemeral newsletter, and from issue number two it has been SJS.
 From the start, SJS was conceived as a journal devoted to studies of China and Japan together, irrespective of discipline or time period.
 For many that would take the form of comparative Sino-Japanese research, while for others that meant actual Sino-Japanese interactions.
 Everyone involved has been committed to fostering this sub-field which at once covers both the China and the Japan fields while, at the same time, examines where these two meet.

 Essays in SJS come from many different disciplines—literature, history, contemporary politics, art history, and the like—and will continue to do so, as long as contributions are received by the editor.
 Similarly, in-depth reviews are strongly encouraged from potential contributors, especially of books in Chinese and Japanese.
-Anyone interested in subscribing to the journal or contributing an essay should contact the editor, Joshua A. Fogel.

 Source of the SJS Logo